reetcodelabs/reetcode/README.md

 - Implement the fuzzy search feature on Google Translate Languages
 - As user searches, instantly display the results, highlighting in bold the part of the result that closely matched the query searched for.
 (Google Translate Search Languages)

+# How tests Work

+1. Each template set of files has a file called `tests.spec.js` or `tests.spec.ts`.
+2. We hide this file from editable results on frontend.
+3. To execute tests, we call the Execute API with this file content.
+4. Get back results, parse it, display it.

+For running tests in HTML ONLY / VANILLA TEMPLATES, USE THIS TUTORIAL https://dev.to/thawkin3/how-to-unit-test-html-and-vanilla-javascript-without-a-ui-framework-4io?comments_sort=latest